 Loyalty Programs have survived the test of time, rather they have flourished.
 Since as back as we could trace, Loyalty rewards have been around to engage customers and promote retention.
 Today, they are much more sophisticated and exist in all forms to satisfy the requirements of merchants from conventional brick and mortar shops to online e-commerce platforms and everything in between.
 Let us dive into the history of how they came to become an important and essential part of marketing.

-The introduction of loyalty programs can be traced back to the 18th century.
-It all started when retailers in America started giving customers copper tokens on their purchases.
-The customers could exchange these for future purchases of items in store.
-This grew on to be a common practice for customer retention throughout the century.
-The copper tokens were proving to be expensive for retailers in the long run, and hence the concept of customer loyalty took a newer shape.
+The introduction of loyalty programs can be traced back to the late 1700s It all started when retailers in America started giving customers copper tokens on their purchases.
+The customers could exchange these for future purchases.
+Gradually, it grew on to be a common practice for customer retention throughout the 19th century.
+Eventually, the copper tokens were proving to be expensive for retailers in the long run, and hence the concept of customer loyalty had to take a newer form.

 Today, with marketing automation technologies, we are seeing the trend of the customer journey gaining vital significance as customers get rewarded at various steps.
-With data-driven marketing becoming mainstay and customer personalization a key for brands, artificial intelligence is being applied to customer loyalty programs too.
-We’ve come a long way, and the customer loyalty space continues to evolve.
+With data-driven marketing becoming mainstream, customer personalization is a vital key for the brands.
+Artificial intelligence is being applied to customer loyalty programs to further enhance and solidify the customer experience with the brands.

 The Loyalty Programs have come a long way since its inception and keeps ever evolving for the betterment of customer engagement!